JBLarson/explore-wiki/README.md

 # Explore Wiki

-A desktop-first web application for exploring Wikipedia as an interactive knowledge graph.
+A desktop-first web application for exploring Wikipedia as a radial tree / interactive knowledge graph.

 ## What it does